froesmatheus/lol-free-week/index.md

 # Free Week Guide for LoL

-Check out the League of Legends Free Week using this app Add alerts so when your favorite champions become available you're notified!
+Check out the League of Legends Free Week using this app<br>
+Add alerts so when your favorite champions become available you're notified!

 ## Install